UNTITLED-PROJECT-2020/social-media-app-backend/chat/README.md

 ---

 `is_grp_typing`

-In this command the sender sends a message to the receiver, infering that he/she is typing a message right-now.
+In this command the sender sends a message to the group, infering that he/she is typing a message right-now.

 This message is to be displayed temporaryly at the